 The batting in slow pitch softball is bound by rules which doesn't allow to take advantage of the slow pace of pitching.
-Chop swing is a trick used by batters to direct the ball towards the plate or just on the ground; slowing down of the ball resulting from the chop swing shot makes it difficult for the fielder to collect it quickly.
-It is therefore, not allowed to use a chop swing while batting.
+Chop swing is a trick used by batters to direct the ball towards the plate or just on the ground; slowing down of the ball resulting from the chop swing shot makes it difficult for the fielder to collect it.
+Thus, this trick is avoided.

 Limitations on Home Runs

 As per the rules specified by ASA, there is a certain restriction put on the number of home runs.
 This rule is used in order to prevent time delays and loss of balls.

 Once the specified number of home runs are reached, a batter cannot hit over the fence.
 Any hit over the fence after reaching the limit is not counted.
 Depending on the class or type of league, this limit can vary.

 The practice of bunting is often used by batters in softball and baseball.
 It is banned in slow pitch softball.
 Bunting is basically an act of tapping the ball (not hitting) in order to keep it away from fielders.

 This practice of bunting gives enough time for the batter to score runs; if the ball is hit hard as it is normally done, the time take to reach the fielder becomes lesser.
 The practice of bunting, therefore, proves to be advantageous for batters.
 It is therefore banned in this form of softball.